locustio/locust/docs/extending-locust.rst

 .. literalinclude:: ../examples/add_command_line_argument.py
     :language: python

-When running Locust :ref:`distributed <running-locust-distributed>`, custom arguments are automatically forwarded to workers when the run is started (but not before then, so you cannot rely on forwarded arguments *before* the test has actually started).
+When running Locust :ref:`distributed <running-distributed>`, custom arguments are automatically forwarded to workers when the run is started (but not before then, so you cannot rely on forwarded arguments *before* the test has actually started).

 Test data management
 ====================